waynodiablo/Oystercard/pills/frontend_single_page_app.md

 </html>
 ```

 Notice how the link sends the user to a new URL that includes a hash (`#`).
 Navigatating to the current URL with a different hash doesn't refresh the page.
 For example, if the user loads `http://localhost:4000`, then clicks a link to `http://localhost:4000#tiger`, then clicks a link to `http://localhost:4000#lion`, no page refreshes will occur.
-This is the crux of how a single page app can retain data and have a site architecture.
+This is the crux of how a frontend, single page app can retain data and have a site architecture.
 Each hash maps to a different part of the app.
 Each time the user moves to a new part of the app, the JavaScript execution context (all the variables and their data) are retained.

 Notice how we don't need `event.preventDefault()` anymore.
 There's no page refresh to prevent.